 - Fee and loan information

 - Credit and recognition for prior learning

 At the completion of this subject student should be able to:

-- identify and describe the main food sources of macronutrients (energy, protein, fat, carbohydrate, alcohol);
+Identify and describe the main food sources of macronutrients (protein, fat, carbohydrate and alcohol).

-- apply simple dietary analysis techniques to assess your own diet;
+Apply simple dietary analysis techniques to assess diets.

-In this subject students will study the major food sources and the functions of macro-nutrients (energy, protein, fat and carbohydrate) and micro-nutrients (vitamins and minerals).
+In this subject you will study the major food sources and the functions of macro-nutrients (protein, fat and carbohydrate) and micro-nutrients (vitamins and minerals).
 Principles of energy balance (energy intake and energy expenditure), basic techniques for assessment of nutrient adequacy of individual diets and simple techniques for assessing body composition will be explored.
-Students will also be introduced to the Australian Dietary Guidelines and the use of food guides in assessing the diets of populations.
+You will also be introduced to the Australian Dietary Guidelines and the use of food guides in assessing the diets of populations.